 Steve, along with others in the congregation, was active in the formation of Iredell Christian Ministries, which he served as president for four years.
 In addition, he was active in S.T.A.R.
 (Standing Together Against Racism) and had the honor of keynoting the community Martin Luther King, Jr. celebration in 2006.
 Steve’s involvement with Salem Presbytery includes service as moderator for 2016 and as a member of the Permanent Judicial Commission, as well as past service on the Commission on Ministry for a number of years (co-moderator for much of that time).
-He represented the presbytery at the General Assembly in 2006 and will again this year.
+He represented the presbytery at the General Assembly in 2006 and again in 2016.

 Steve and his wife, Laurie Brandon Scott, have two children, Elizabeth Scott LaBonte (married to Harry LaBonte), and Will Scott (married to Katie Mohr Scott), and two grandchildren, Ellie and Margaret.
 Elizabeth is assistant director of the counseling center at Notre Dame University of Maryland, and Will is pastor of First Presbyterian Church in Dalton, Georgia.